 Immigrants stick together

 One thing that I never forgot is that when my parents immigrated here, other immigrants helped them out.
-From providing free temporary living accommodations to helping a fellow immigrant to find a job, immigrants help each other succeed.
+From providing free temporary living accommodations to helping a fellow immigrant to find a job, or navigating eligibility for a U.S. visa, immigrants help each other succeed.